gilperopiola/go-rest-example/README.md

 This repository is just a template or example of a **medium-sized microservice** that exposes a simple yet elegant and extensible **HTTP REST API**.

-Using Gin, it provides a clean and layered architecture complete with User Management, JWT Authentication, MySQL Storage, Easy Configuration and much more.
+Using Gin, it provides a clean and layered architecture complete with User Management, JWT Authentication, MySQL Storage, Easy Configuration, Logging, Monitoring and much more.

 Go's best practices and standards are followed most of the time, using techniques as Dependency Injection and Table Driven Tests and applying the holy proverbs 🙏.